r/phcareers Subreddit Stats and Best Posting Times

 About r/phcareers

-r/phcareers was created on June 22, 2020, making it 5 years and 10 months old and a well-established subreddit.
-With 631,677 members, this is a mid-size community that has built a substantial following and typically sees consistent daily activity.
+r/phcareers was created on June 22, 2020, making it 6 years old and a well-established subreddit.
+With 637,088 members, this is a mid-size community that has built a substantial following and typically sees consistent daily activity.

 r/phcareers Engagement Analysis

-r/phcareers shows typical engagement for a community of this scale, with an average of 44.0 upvotes per post across its 631,677 members.
-The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.35.
+r/phcareers shows typical engagement for a community of this scale, with an average of 34.8 upvotes per post across its 637,088 members.
+The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.28.
+To reach the Hot section of r/phcareers, posts typically need at least 1 upvotes, reflecting the community's activity level.

 r/phcareers Posting Patterns Analysis

-Based on an analysis of 32 top posts from the past week, Wednesday is the most active day with 8 posts reaching the top, while Friday sees the least activity with 3 posts.
-Weekday activity is higher than weekends, suggesting a more professionally-oriented community.
+Based on an analysis of 35 top posts from the past week, Monday is the most active day with 6 posts reaching the top, while Friday sees the least activity with 3 posts.
+Activity is fairly evenly distributed between weekdays and weekends.

 r/phcareers Growth Analysis